 Pupils are expected to have access to the electronic online text books, details are given in school.
-Homework is set once a week.
 Mathematics is a subject where practice makes perfect.
 Pupils should expect to find lessons challenging but interesting, many topics require plenty of thought and effort put into the understanding of concepts.

 In year 7 you will learn about the following: